masesgroup/KEFCore/src/documentation/articles/howitworks.md

 The alignment (record consumed) can be considered a change event: so any change in the backend produces an event used in different mode.
 These change events are used from [`KNetCompactedReplicator`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Replicator/KNetCompactedReplicator.cs) and/or [Apache Kafka Streams](https://kafka.apache.org/documentation/streams/) to align the local state.
 Moreover [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) can inform, using callbacks and at zero cost, the registered application about these events.
-The application can use the reported events to execute some actions:
+Then the application can use the reported events to execute some actions:
 - execute a query
 - write something to disk
 - execute a REST call